andrecgfranco/Culinary-App/README.md

 ## How to Use

 1. **Store Recipes:**
    - Add new recipes to a JSON file by providing the name and ingredient list with: Livro.nova_receita().
-This will, if it's the first time create a file that represents your recipe book (Livro_De_Receitas.json) and save the recipe there, otherwise ita'll append the new recipe to the file
+This will, if it's the first time, create a file that represents your recipe book (Livro_De_Receitas.json) and save the recipe there, otherwise ita'll append the new recipe to the file

 2. **See Recipes:**
    - See a recipe with: Receita.show_receita()